slackhappy/Mr_Potato_Head/README.md

 ```

 ### Make a commit
-Add your changes to the index, then commit them.
+Stage your changes in the index with `git add .`, then commit them.
+The string after `-m` in `git commit` is the commit message.
 Don't use "Commit message" as your message!
 Instead, say what you did, for example "added body part [your assigned body part]"

 ```